-JEAN-MARC CHÉRY Chairman of the Managing Board and Chief Executiv Professional address: 128, avenue du Maréchal de Lattre de Tassi Experience and expertise Jean-Marc Chéry is graduated of École Nationale Supérieure d'Arts et Métiers (ENSAM) in Paris.
-Jean-Marc Chéry has been President of the Managing Board and Chief Executive Officer of STMicroelectronics' since May 31, 2018.
-He is the sole member of the Managing Board and is Chairman of STMicroelectronics's Executive Committee.
-Age: 63 (1) Nationality: French Number of shares held: 761 Date of 1 st appointment: 2021 Semiconducteurs (which later became STMicroelec product scheduling and production, rising to lead STI In 2008, he was promoted to Chief Technology Off Officer with responsibility for production and technolo Jean-Marc Chéry has also been President of the Co International since 2018 and a member of the Boar icer.
-In 2014, he was appointed as Chief Operating Expiry date of current term of office: 2024 Directorships and other roles within the Legrand Current: Legrand: Director (since 2021) Chair of the Commitments and CSR Committee (since May 31, 2023) I Group Over the last five financial years: None Directorships and other roles outside the Legran d Group Current: Companies STMicroelectronics: President of the Managing Board (since 2018) Chief Executive Officer (since 2018) Sole President of the Managing Board (since 2018) Chairman of the Executive Committee (since 2018) Chairman of the Executive Committee (since 2018) Non-corporate roles President of the Council of France-Malaysia Business Leaders of Medef International (since 2018) Member of the Board of Directors at the Global Semiconductor Alliance (GSA) (since 2022) Over the last five financial years: Companies None Non-corporate roles President of ESIA (until 2021) President of the European Microelectronics Research and Development Program AENEAS (until 2021)
+Age: 63 (1) STMicroelectronics since May 31, 2018.
+He is the s of STMicroelectronics's Executive Committee.
+Jean-Marc Chéry began his career in French group Semiconducteurs (which later became STMicroelec product scheduling and production, rising to lead STM gny, 87000 Limoges périeure d'Arts et Métiers (ENSAM) in Paris.
+Managing Board and Chief Executive Officer of ole member of the Managing Board and is Chairman Matra's quality teams.
+In 1986, he joined Thomson tronics) and held various management positions in Microelectronics's fabs.
+Nationality: French Number of shares held: 761 Date of 1 st appointment: 2021 In 2008, he was promoted to Chief Technology Officer.
+In 2014, he was appointed as Chief Operating Officer with responsibility for production and technology.
+In 2017, he was appointed Deputy CEO.
+Jean-Marc Chéry has also been President of the Council of France-Malaysia Business Leaders of Medef International since 2018 and a member of the Board of Directors at the Global Semiconductor Alliance (GSA) since 2022.
+In 2019, Jean-Marc Chéry was awarded the title of Chevalier de la Légion d'Honneur by the Ministry of the Economy and Finance.
+Expiry date of current term of office: 2024 Directorships and other roles within the Legrand Current: Legrand: Director (since 2021) Chair of the Commitments and CSR Committee (since May 31, 2023) Over the last five financial years: None Directorships and other roles outside the Legrand d Group Current: Companies STMicroelectronics: President of the Managing Board (since 2018) Chief Executive Officer (since 2018) Sole President of the Managing Board (since 2018) Chairman of the Executive Committee (since 2018) Mon-corporate roles President of the Council of France-Malaysia Business Leaders of Medef International (since 2018) Member of the Board of Directors at the Global Semiconductor Alliance (GSA) (since 2022) Over the last five financial years: Companies • None Non-corporate roles • President of ESIA (until 2021) • President of the European Microelectronics Research and Development Program AENEAS (until 2021)